2018 United States pipe bomb mailings: Charges and legal proceedings

-Following his arrest, Sayoc was charged with five federal crimes: "interstate transportation of an explosive"; "illegal mailing of explosives"; "threats against former presidents and certain other persons"; "threatening interstate communications"; and "assaulting federal officers".
+Following his arrest, Sayoc was charged with five federal crimes: interstate transportation of an explosive, illegal mailing of explosives, threats against former presidents and certain other persons, threatening interstate communications, and assaulting federal officers.
 The charges were filed by federal prosecutors of the U.S. Attorney's Office for the Southern District of New York (SDNY).
 Prosecutors from the SDNY said electronic devices owned by Sayoc had data showing that he began planning the attacks in July 2018.

-Sayoc was arraigned in Miami on October 29, 2018, and his court-assigned lawyer entered a plea of not guilty.
+Sayoc was arraigned in Miami on October 29, 2018, and his court-appointed lawyer entered a not-guilty plea.
 Three days later, he was ordered to be transferred to New York for trial.
 On November 6, 2018, a New York judge ordered Sayoc to be held without bail in the Metropolitan Correctional Center, New York.

 On March 21, 2019, Sayoc pleaded guilty to 65 felony counts, including using weapons of mass destruction in an attempted domestic terrorist attack.
 In court, Sayoc stated: "I sent all 16 devices with the intent to threaten or intimidate.
 I know these actions were wrong."
 Sayoc said that he did not intend for the bombs to explode, but "was aware of the risk that [they could] explode."

 He was sentenced to 20 years in prison on August 5, 2019.
 During sentencing, Judge Jed S. Rakoff stated that the bombs were purposely designed not to explode or cause anyone damage.
 Bomb experts agreed that Sayoc's packages were not configured to detonate.
 In sentencing Sayoc, Rakoff said he had concluded that Sayoc was capable of concocting a pipe bomb that could explode and had consciously chosen not to.